vezmaxwell/Ernestos_Escape/README.md

 **Day 6 **

 Day 6 involved a lot of trouble shooting.
 Eventually a solution was reached with moving the octopus on the floats.
 However, I also needed a solution in order to style the obstacles and floats different, as the same function was making them move.
 This involved writing new functions and adding classes to separate out the obstacles from the floats, yet call them in the same function for movement.
 The code was an extension of the code snippet from day 2, repeating in order to assign new classes in order to style the floats and obstacles differently.
-This unfortunately created a new problem with the octopus on the floats, as now new arrays had been added in order for the classlists to work.
+This unfortunately created a new problem with the octopus on the floats, as now new arrays had been added in order for the class lists to work.
 The function to make him float needed to be edited again.

 The following code snippet shows the arrays, which were previously just 2.
 These represent the starting indexes of the obstacles and floats which are updated in the function that creates and moves them.